School of Medical Technology

 - Textbooks are purchased individually by each student through Rittenhouse Distributors’ Pro Forma Program.
 Expenses and refund arrangements for textbooks are determined by Rittenhouse policies in effect at the time of purchase.

-- Students are personally responsible for paying fees for criminal background checks, child abuse history, and fingerprinting and drug testing.
+- Students are personally responsible for paying fees for criminal background checks, child abuse history, and fingerprinting.
 No refunds are available for these fees.

 - Students who complete their undergraduate education in countries where English is not the predominate language must submit results of the TOEFL Examination.
 Information regarding this examination and its fees is available at toefl.org.